 I’m Scott, a professional videographer and YouTuber.
 With so much music out there, it should be easy to find the perfect soundtrack for your video, right?
 But, I find that often, that’s not the case.
 In this video I’ll explains how my TunePocket subscription helps me to save on licensing great music for my projects.

-What is your biggest challenge when you’re trying to find music to use in your videos?
+What is your biggest challenge when you’re trying to find music to use in your clients videos?

 When I search for music for my videos I usually run into 3 main challenges: